Whaling in the Faroe Islands: History

 The evidence for whaling on the Faroe Islands dates back to the early days of Norse settlement (800–900 AD) during the Viking Age.

 After 999 AD, when Sigmundur Brestisson brought Christianity to the Faroes, the islanders began keeping records of their whale kills for the purpose of the taxes due to the King of Norway.

 There is archaeological evidence of whaling in the form of pilot whale bones found in household remains dating back to around 1200 AD, and laws regulating the whale hunt appear in the 1298 Sheep Letter.
 Written records of whale kills survive from 1584, and the statistical records are considered particularly reliable from 1709 to the present.

 The 20th century saw increased regulation of Faroese whaling.
-On 4 June 1907, the Danish amtmaður (governor) and sysselmann (sheriff) sent the first draft for whaling regulations to the Danish authorities in Copenhagen, and in 1932 the first modern whaling legislation was introduced.
+On 4 June 1907, the Danish amtmaður (governor) and sýslumaður (sheriff) sent the first draft for whaling regulations to the Danish authorities in Copenhagen, and in 1932 the first modern whaling legislation was introduced.
 As a part of the Home Rule act of 1948, the powers relating to legislating on and regulating fishing and hunting on the Faroes were transferred from the Danish Parliament to the Faroese Parliament.
 The 21st century has seen ongoing regulation alongside a Faroese whaling culture revival both as part of "an international preoccupation with reclaiming, preserving and reconstituting the past" and a national and local "quest for defining identity".

 The whale hunt

 Boats head out on a pilot whale hunt in Vágur, Suðuroy, in August 2012.

 There are no fixed hunting seasons, but whale hunts are likely to happen during spring and summer periods, from June to October.
 Whale drives only take place when sea and weather conditions permit.
-When the men hear of a grindaboð (a whale pod spotted close to shore), and after approval from the sysselman, the fishermen already at sea head towards the whales and wait for others to arrive.
+When the men hear of a grindaboð (a whale pod spotted close to shore), and after approval from the sýslumaður, the fishermen already at sea head towards the whales and wait for others to arrive.
 Women usually do not actively take part in the whale hunt, but support it as bystanders or onlookers.

 Whaling regulations specify how the school of whales is to be driven ashore, and the drive works by surrounding the pilot whales with a wide semicircle of boats.
 On the signal of the whale hunt foremen, stones attached to lines are thrown into the water behind the pilot whales to prevent their escape and the boats drive the whales towards an authorised beach or fjord, where the animals are driven to beach themselves.
 In older times, the boats which were used to the whale hunt were traditional wooden rowing boats known as grindabátarnir; today they use wooden or fibreglass boats with engines.
 In the village of Vágur however they have preserved ten traditional whaling boats, the oldest dating back to 1873.
 These boats are still in use, but for pleasure trips.